angeliquedbosc123/SNA2-final-group-project/README.md

 Here is the link to our group's Google Colab Notebook: https://colab.research.google.com/drive/1roEzQAWj2tK21sLJJ_6-5JMKx0ef5_eI?usp=sharing

 ## Results and Analysis
 In this section, we will show the results from our project that explore the financial networks and organizations associated with members of the House of Lords.
 As illustrated in the bipartite graph below, the graph is composed of numerous nodes and edges, highlighting that there is an extensive network of connections between the members of the House of Lord’s and the corporations that these members are financially interested in.
 The light green nodes on the graph represent the various corporations financially associated with the members of the House of Lords, while the other colors represent the diverse political party affiliations of House of Lord members.
+We have attached a more detailed breakdown of how we generated the graph in the Appendix.

 <img width="1294" alt="overview of bipartite network" src="https://github.com/angeliquedbosc123/SNA2-final-group-project/assets/167986231/7d3985a7-c7d7-4e30-b73c-2b9a20ae03f2">